 Free Trial Membership:

 Our program involves all of the most desirable characteristics of an extra-curricular activity.
-We believe that it is by far the best and most beneficial activity for children; We encourage anyone who is interested in an extra-curricular activity that "covers all the bases" to come in for a free trial membership, and compare this program to any other.
-We offer classes in Marblehead and Beverly Farms.
-The trial membership includes one week of classes with Master Instructor, Brian Malik and an International Tae Kwon Do Academy T-shirt.
+We believe that it is by far the best and most beneficial activity for children.
+We encourage anyone who is interested in an extra-curricular activity that "covers all the bases" to come in for a free trial membership, and compare this program to any other.
+We offer classes in Marblehead and in Manchester.
+The trial membership includes one week of classes with Master Instructor, Brian Malik and a free T-shirt.